-- 10.1 Providers cannot require parents to pay a registration fee as a condition of taking up their child's funded place.8 - 10.2 A registration fee and/or deposit can be applied if parents book additional hours over and above their child's entitlement, the registration fee would be payable based upon the private hours booked. - 10.3 Providers can charge parents a refundable deposit to secure their child's funded place but must refund the deposit in full to parents once the child's data has been submitted on the initial headcount.
-Providers must not charge parents in full in advance and then refund them once you have received your payment from SCC. - 10.4 Providers cannot charge an administration fee for funded only places.
+- 10.1 Providers cannot require parents to pay a registration fee as a condition of taking up their child's funded place and should be mindful of the impact of such charges on the most vulnerable and disadvantaged families.8 - 10.2 A registration fee and/or deposit can be applied if parents book additional hours over and above their child's entitlement, the registration fee would be payable based upon the private hours booked. - 10.3 Providers can charge parents a refundable deposit to secure their child's funded place but must refund the deposit in full to parents once the child's data has been submitted on the initial headcount.
+Providers must not charge parents in full in advance and then refund them once you have received your payment from SCC. - 10.4 Providers should make it clear in their terms and conditions what notice period is required should a child not take up their offered place, after which point the deposit may be retained.